CatalogueOfLife/general/API.md

 ### Name properties
- - scientificName: full string incl authorship and rank marker for infragenerics and infraspecfics
+ - scientificName: full string incl authorship and rank marker for infragenerics and infraspecfics in botany
  - canonicalName: plain name made from 1-3 name epithets only, exluding authors and rank markers
  - nomenclaturalCode: [Algae, Fungi and Plants](http://www.iapt-taxon.org/nomen/), [Animals](http://www.nhm.ac.uk/hosted-sites/iczn/code/), [Bacteria](https://www.ncbi.nlm.nih.gov/books/NBK8817/), [Virus](https://talk.ictvonline.org/information/w/ictv-information/383/ictv-code)
- - uninomial: for names at higher rank than genus, e.g. a family name
+ - uninomial: for names at higher rank than species, e.g. genus, family name, etc.
- - genus: the genus part of a name
+ - genus: the genus part of species name as well as independent uninomial if used in its own rank
- - infragenericEpithet: the infrageneric epithet.
-Used only as the terminal epithet for names at infrageneric ranks, not for species
+ - infragenericEpithet: the infrageneric name
  - specificEpithet
  - infraspecificEpithet
  - rank: rank of the name from enumeration above
  - notho: the part of the name which is considered a hybrid; generic, infrageneric, specific, infraspecific (see [GBIF](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/vocabulary/NamePart.java#L24)
  - authorship: full string
  - originalAuthors: list of NameAuthor entities
- - originalYear: year of original name publication
+ - originalYear: year of original name publication (in zoology only)
  - combinationAuthors: list of NameAuthor entities excluding ex- authors
- - combinationYear: year of combination publication, usually the same as publishedIn reference
+ - combinationYear: year of combination publication, usually the same as publishedIn reference (in zoology only)
  - publishedIn: Reference the name was published in
  - publishedInPage: exact first page of the treatment within above reference
  - publishedInLink: URL to the first page of the treatment, e.g. in BHL, BioStor or Zenodo